 Activity #6 – Prefix Spinner Game

 Students play this free Prefix Spinner Game like BINGO.
 Students take turns spinning a spinner.
 (A collection of 5 spinners increasing in difficulty are provided.)
 After the spinner lands, the player must think of a word that contains the prefix s/he has landed upon.
 [Optional: Students must tell the meaning of the prefix, tell a word that begins with the prefix, and define the word named.]
 If the group feels the player has answered correctly, the player may color in the box on his/her game board with the same prefix.
-The first player to have a vertical, horizontal or diagonal row colored is the winner.
+The first player to have a vertical, horizontal, or diagonal row colored is the winner.
 This game may easily be adapted for your grade level by using fewer spinners and cutting off unneeded columns on the game board.

 Plan for a small group activity.
-Run off the spinner boards for each group onto cardstock.
+Runoff the spinner boards for each group onto cardstock.
 Add spinners to the center of each.
 These may be purchased spinners or simply a brad and paperclip will work.

 Make one copy of the game board for each student.
 [Optional – Duplicate the game boards onto cardstock and laminate for repeated use.
 With laminated boards, students will need markers such as BINGO discs to cover their boards instead of coloring in the spaces.]

 Note: The game board has prefixes that should be mastered at lower grade levels to the left.
 Each column becomes more difficult.
 You may wish to cut column(s) off the game card depending on the level of your students.
 Elementary teachers may wish to use only the first three columns.
 Middle school teachers may wish to cut off the column to the far right and the far left.
 Middle school teachers may wish to cut off the two columns to the left.
-[Adjust the rules of the game depending on how large your game board you have decided is appropriate for your students.]
+[Adjust the rules of the game depending on how large the game board you have decided is appropriate for your students.]

 Instructions for Students:

-You are going to move into small groups in a moment to play game similar to BINGO.
+You are going to move into small groups in a moment to play a game similar to BINGO.